-Sreyneth, is nine years of age, born in April 2007.
+Sreyneth was born in April 2007.
 She is the eldest of four siblings.
 Her parents both toil as low paid construction workers.
 In the evenings, her grandmother is tasked with preparing food for the whole family.

 Every week day, Sreyneth makes the trip to the Choice centre in the Choice water truck.
 She studies in grade 2 at government school.

 Much of her free time is spent washing clothes for her family members.
 Despite her devotion to helping at home, she still finds time for running, reading and drawing.

 A girl who has deep respect for her teachers, Sreyneth’s aspiration is to follow in their footsteps.
 She may indeed be a Choice English teacher in years to come.